Stormy9/Stormy9.github.io/index.md

 If you want to message and set up a chat with me, go to <a href="https://www.facebook.com/tricia.l.holman" target="_blank">my facebook page</a>.
 There are also lots of Sheltie photos.
 And a few Collie photos.
 And some silly stuff.

-But I don't own a smart phone, and the stupid one I *do* own doesn't get reception when I'm home, since I live in a vortex..... so messaging me on facebook is your best bet most of the time.  (:
+I don't own a smart phone, and the stupid one I *do* own, doesn't get reception when I'm home, since I live in a vortex.
+So messaging me on facebook is your best bet most of the time.  (:

 ---

 ### CS460 --> Software Engineering I